vitormesquita/photoviewer/README.md

 A photo viewer application which consumes a third-party photos API.
 Basically the application has 3 features:

-- List the newests photos uploaded on API
+- List the newest photos uploaded on API
 - Search by a photo
 - Show the photo's details which can be downloaded to your photo library.